Are you looking for a comparison article on BlogVault Vs ManageWP?

 You cannot know a product in and out even after trying it for a few days.
 Neither you can trust the website content completely because it can be biased.

 This time, we decided that we would rely on real-world experience with the products.
-Therefore, good peer reviews became the biggest criteria while selecting a backup plugin the second time!
+Therefore, good peer reviews became the biggest criteria when selecting a backup plugin the second time!

 We went through reviews of individual agency owners on Facebook, Reddit, etc., and found that BlogVault was spoken of very highly.